How much does it cost to film a whole house?

 What's the typical install time for residential film?

-varies by job.
+2 to 5 hours per home (10-20 windows typical).
 Skilled Polar Tint installers run multiple jobs per bay per day.
 The exact pace depends on vehicle complexity, environmental conditions, and the technician's tenure.
 Speed comes with reps — Polar Tint training accelerates the curve significantly versus learning independently.

 What's the typical ticket size for residential film?